About ScanLens

 ScanLens is developed by BITFORGE PTE.
 LTD., a private company registered in Singapore.
 We are a small, independent software team focused on building useful iOS apps that respect user privacy.

 We are not venture-backed, we don't sell user data, and we don't run ads inside the app.
-ScanLens is funded entirely by users who choose to upgrade to a premium plan or buy a lifetime license.
+ScanLens is funded entirely by users who choose to upgrade their plan or buy a lifetime license.

 Company Details